-Walking here in the middle of nature and enjoying the garden view from the high skyway bridge is quite cool, but I don’t want to miss the Spectra Light show that takes place on the waterfront next to the mall entrance.
+Walking here in the middle of nature and enjoying the garden view from the high skyway bridge is quite cool, but we don’t want to miss the “Spectra Light show” that takes place on the waterfront next to the mall entrance.

-My daily exploration is almost done, it’s the time to find a restaurant close to Victoria Hotel and have a rest, ready for another beautiful day around the old neighbourhoods of Singapore.
+Our daily exploration is almost done, it’s the time to find a restaurant close to Victoria Hotel and have a rest, ready for another beautiful day around the old neighbourhoods of Singapore.

 Street food carts and stalls, restaurants and hip new bars, souvenir shops, locally made art, and craft products and any Chinese product shops make it a compelling destination for tourists and locals alike.

 Got the New Bridge road, we walk for 15 minutes until we reach Clarke Quay and Boat Quay, the historic riverside of Singapore.
 Located upstream from the mouth of the Singapore River, it used to be the centre of commerce in the city about 150 years ago.

 The Singapore River served as a seaport and used to trade goods from nearby villages.
 This area of restored warehouses it’s famous for being a night-life hub with its variety of restaurants, floating restaurants, bars, clubs, and shops.

 At first, we have a nice walk along Boat Quay, a little stretch along the river on the right side of the bridge, lined by bars and restaurants, then we turn back, crossing the bridge to reach Clark Quay.

 During the morning, after the visit to Chinatown, it is an excellent place to stop by and relax in one of the many bars or restaurant dotted along the riverside.

 It’s my time to rest and have a good lunch in one of the old Chinese Junks which were used as trading boats and now renovated to become floating restaurants or pubs.